U2HTS/U2HTS_F070F6/README.md

 cmake .. -DCMAKE_BUILD_TYPE=MinSizeRel
 make -j
 ```
+*Note*: This MCU has limited memories (6 KB RAM / 32 KB Flash), only a small set of touch controller drivers can be intergrated in.
+Please enable driver you would build into firmware under `Core/Src/touch-controllers`.

 # Flash
 Press `USR button` (close to USB-C port), then plug on the USB-C cable.